 Do you need a Kindle device to read Kindle books?

-You can pick up the latest Kindle Paperwhite for under $100 on Amazon right now — but you don’t need a Kindle device to read books from Kindle Unlimited.
+You can pick up the latest Kindle Paperwhite for under $150 on Amazon right now — but you don’t need a Kindle device to read books from Kindle Unlimited.
 The Kindle reading app is available for iOS, Android, PC, and Mac, so you can read anywhere, at any time.
+Even though it only supports specific file types like MOBI and AZW, you can also work with PDFs.
+The app also lets you share your favorite titles with your friends and family so you can make reading a social activity.
 It’s free to download, and if you do have a Kindle device, it saves your last page read to your account, so you’ll never lose your place.

 How to get started with Kindle Unlimited

 You can browse the current Kindle Unlimited catalog before deciding whether to subscribe.
 To sign up for a 30-day Kindle Unlimited free trial or subscribe to Kindle Unlimited — it costs $10 a month — you’ll need to sign in to your Amazon account.
 Then click on the menu (the three bars at the top left) and select Kindle E-Readers and Books, then click Kindle Unlimited.
 Confirm you want to sign up for a free trial — or, if you’ve already had your free trial, you’ll be prompted to confirm you want to join.
 Once you’re signed up, you can view the catalog by clicking Kindle Unlimited in the menu.